 Natural Bridges State Beach

 This Santa Cruz beach is great for viewing all sorts of sea life as well as the amazing, naturally formed rock bridge out in the water.
 State beach parking is $10, or park just before the beach entrance on Swanton Blvd. for free if there’s a spot.
 If you head north along the beach you can climb the rocks to access the tide pools.
 This can be tricky for little ones, so ask at the Visitor Center for directions to get to the pools through the neighboring mobile home park.
-If you visit in the late-fall or winter, don’t forget to check out the Monarch Preserve for the yearly migration of up to 100,000 monarch butterflies!
+Guided tours are offered on select dates through the end of May.
 Also nearby is the Seymour Marine Discovery Center, another great place to learn about Bay Area marine life.

 2531 West Cliff Dr.